hennio/notehub-bash/README.md

     The folowing options are available;

+EXAMPLES

-    -notehub create cloud journal
+    - notehub create cloud journal
-    	Creates a cloud journal file in the ~/notehub/cloud/journals -notehub create cloud note
+        Creates a cloud journal file in the ~/notehub/cloud/journals
+    - notehub create cloud note
-    	Creates a cloud note file in the ~/notehub/cloud/notes -notehub create local journal
+        Creates a cloud note file in the ~/notehub/cloud/notes
+    - notehub create local journal
-    	Creates a local journal file in the ~/notehub/local/journals -notehub create local note
+        Creates a local journal file in the ~/notehub/local/journals
+    - notehub create local note
         Creates a local note file in the ~/notehub/local/notes

-EXAMPLES
-    notehub -cln "foo bar" -t meeting

-    This wil search for a note with title "foo bar", if it is not found it creates one from templatefile 'meeting'.

 TODO

-    * search-methods not created
+    - search-methods not created
-    * export-method (pandoc) not created
+    - export-method (pandoc) not created

 SEE ALSO

     vim

 BUGS

     No known bugs

 AUTHOR

    Henrique van Huisstede <henrique@van.huisste.de>

 COPYRIGHT

     Please use and improve.